nextstrain/sacra/README.md

 - `--source`:
   - Source from which the data came.
 Used in `src/cfg.py` to specify parameters specific to a given source (i.e. order of metadata in a FASTA header)
 - `--subtype`:
-  - Subtype of a given virus, if known.
+  - Subtype of a given pathogen, if known.
--  `--list_viruses`:
+-  `--list_pathogens`:
-  - Lists all supported viruses and exits.
+  - Lists all supported pathogens and exits.
 - `--list_datatypes`:
   - Lists all supported datatypes and exits.